ziglang/zig/README.md

 # zig lang

-A system programming language intended to replace C.
+A system programming language which prioritizes optimality, safety, and readability.

-Zig intends to remain a small language, yet powerful enough to write optimal, readable, safe, and concise code to solve any computing problem.
+Zig is a small language, yet powerful enough to solve any computing problem.

-Porting a C project to Zig should be a pleasant experience - every C feature needs a corresponding Zig feature which solves the problem equivalently or better.
+Zig intends to replace C. Therefore, porting a C project to Zig should be a pleasant experience.
+For every use case C can solve, the same use case must be handled in Zig in an equally or more satisfying way.

 Zig is not afraid to roll the major version number of the language if it improves simplicity, fixes poor design decisions, or adds a new feature which